alexwilsonii/function-health-demo/README.md

 ## What I'd do next

-- Swap the EF Core provider to **SQL Server / Azure SQL** (a connection-string + provider change; the data access is kept provider-agnostic) and deploy as a single container to **Azure** App Service / Container Apps with Azure SQL + Key Vault.
+- Swap the EF Core provider to **SQL Server / Azure SQL** and deploy as a single container to **Azure** App Service / Container Apps with Azure SQL + Key Vault.
-- Pagination as a user's task count grows; refresh tokens + revocation; a **Playwright** e2e of the core flow with an **axe-core** accessibility scan.
+- Pagination as a user's task count grows.
+- Refresh tokens + revocation.
+- Playwright e2e UI testing of the core flow.
-- A **persistent, queryable audit trail** (e.g. an EF Core `SaveChanges` interceptor writing immutable audit rows) if actions ever need to be reviewed after the fact — the production step up from the application-level audit logging that's in place now.
+- A **persistent, queryable audit trail** (e.g. an EF Core `SaveChanges` interceptor writing immutable audit rows) if actions ever need to be reviewed after the fact.
+Something that would persist over multiple instances, startups, etc. and stored someplace safe.
-- A team **invite/acceptance flow** (today add-by-email adds people immediately), the ability to **remove** other members, and **per-user pins** (a pin is currently shared on the task).
+- A team **invite/acceptance flow** (today add-by-email adds people immediately), the ability to **remove** other members, and **per-user pins** (a pin is currently shared on the task accross a Team).
+  Right now, anyone can just add anyone to a team and while the just-added user can simply leave the team, it would be better to allow users to accept or deny being added to a Team in the first place.
+- Email notifications.
+I would like to see email notifications on task creation, deletion, updates (assignment, comments, etc), but intentionally left out email server handling for this task and scope.
 - Recurring tasks.
+Tasks that are auto-created by the server on some routine like weekly, daily, etc.

 ## Project layout